OpenNews/srccon-2023/homepage.md

 On October 17-18 in Minneapolis, SRCCON returns to the [McNamara Alumni Center](https://www.google.com/maps/place/McNamara+Alumni+Center/@44.975199,-93.2301774,17z/data=!3m1!4b1!4m5!3m4!1s0x52b32d18ed516031:0x5f984f594ceab6ad!8m2!3d44.975199!4d-93.2279887).

-Once tickets are sold, we'll be opening up a discounted block of rooms for participants at a nearby hotel.
+We have reserved a block of rooms at the [Graduate Minneapolis Hotel](https://www.graduatehotels.com/minneapolis/) at a base rate of $139 per night.
+We will have a link to reserve a room to share soon.
+The Graduate Hotel is located directly next to the SRCCON venue and is connected by a tunnel in case of bad weather.

 We're excited to be back in Minneapolis!
 SRCCON 2023 will be in-person only.
 There will not be a hybrid or virtual version of this event.
 We will continue to offer virtual programming throughout the year, such as our [bi-weekly community calls](https://opennews.org/what/community/calls), and expect that several sessions will be documented publicly on our site Source.

-We are still developing our COVID safety policy for this event.
-It will be published when ticket sales open.
-We're gathering examples from other conferences such as [PyCon](https://us.pycon.org/2023/about/health-safety-guidelines/) and [ONA](https://ona23.journalists.org/faq/#1648654048660-8ffe33ac-5321), and considering the specific needs and values of the OpenNews community as well.
-If you have any input, concerns, or needs, [reach out to us](mailto:srccon@opennews.org).
+#### COVID safety guidelines

+At SRCCON, we prioritize caring for each other.
+One way we'll do that this year is by masking throughout the conference while indoors and not actively eating, drinking, or facilitating.
+We're excited to be back at our longtime SRCCON venue, but it's a spot without windows that open or outdoor session spaces.
+Given that our options for improved air flow are limited, we've decided to use a tool we've all gotten very familiar with: masks!

+We will be modeling our COVID safety policies largely off of the [PyCon 2023 policies](https://us.pycon.org/2023/about/health-safety-guidelines), which means we will be requiring masking while indoors throughout the conference.
+We'll have ample masks available, and encourage participants to bring their preferred N95, KN95, or similar masks as well.
+Exceptions to masking indoors include while consuming food, for speakers when presenting, and when necessary to communicate with someone who is hearing impaired.

+We also strongly encourage all participants to be up to date on their vaccinations.
+We will further update this policy as we get closer to the event.
+If you have any questions or need further information now, please [reach out to us](mailto:srccon@opennews.org).

 ### What you can expect